Picovoice/porcupine/demo/ios/README.md

 ## ForegroundApp Demo

 This demo runs wake word detection while the application is in focus.

-To run the foreground application demo, go to [ForegroundApp](./ForegroundApp) directory.
+To run the foreground application demo:

+1) Go to [ForegroundApp](./ForegroundApp) directory.
 Then run:

 ```console
 pod install
 ```

+2) Open the `PorcupineForegroundAppDemo.xcworkspace` in XCode

-Replace `let accessKey = "${YOUR_ACCESS_KEY_HERE}"` in the file [ViewController.swift](./ForegroundApp/PorcupineForegroundAppDemo/ViewController.swift) with your `AccessKey`.
+3) Replace `let accessKey = "${YOUR_ACCESS_KEY_HERE}"` in the file [ViewController.swift](./ForegroundApp/PorcupineForegroundAppDemo/ViewController.swift) with your `AccessKey`.

-Open the `PorcupineForegroundAppDemo.xcworkspace` and run the demo.
+4) Select the scheme for the language you would like to demo (e.g. `arScheme` -> Arabic Demo, `deScheme` -> German Demo)

+5) Run the demo with a simulator or connected iOS device

-The demo allows you to select any of our built-in keywords for detection.
+The demo allows you to select any of the pre-built keywords for detection.
 Press start and say the selected keyword.